 MBC MERCHANT PAYMENT SERVICE AGREEMENT

-Manx Broadcasting Corporation Limited, an Isle of Man corporation with offices located at 22 Athol St., Douglas, 1M1 1JA, Isle of Man, doing business as MBC, Ltd. ("MBC") offers technology and services for merchants that wish to accept payment in Bitcoin and other digital currencies (the "Service").
+MBC Limited, a company incorporated in the Isle of Man with registered office at 10 Hope Street, Douglas, IM1 1AQ, Isle of Man ("MBC") offers technology and services for merchants that wish to accept payment in Bitcoin and other digital currencies (the "Service").
 For you or your company ("Merchant") to obtain or continue using the Service, Merchant must agree to and accept the terms and conditions of this agreement (this "Agreement").
 This Agreement sets out the terms and conditions under which Merchant may utilize the Service.
 Please read this Agreement carefully.
 Words and phrases with initial letters capitalized shall have the meaning set forth in Section 14, if not defined earlier in this Agreement.

 BY CLICKING ON THE "I AGREE" BUTTON OR A SIMILAR AFFIRMATION, OR BY ACKNOWLEDGING ACCEPTANCE OF THE AGREEMENT BY ANY OTHER METHOD ALLOWED BY MBC, OR BY USING OR ACCESSING THE SERVICE VIA A COMPUTER OR A MOBILE APPLICATION, MERCHANT ACKNOWLEDGES AND AGREES THAT: (I) IT HAS REVIEWED AND UNDERSTANDS THE AGREEMENT; (II) IT AGREES TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS OF THE AGREEMENT; AND (III) ITS USE OF THE SERVICE WILL BE GOVERNED BY THIS AGREEMENT.
 If Merchant does not agree or is not willing to be bound by the terms and conditions of this Agreement, Merchant should not click on the "I AGREE" button and should not seek to or use the Service.